openflighthpc/flight-desktop-server/docs/API.md

 If the session cannot be found return `404 Not Found`.

-If the session cannot be terminate return a `500 Internal Server Error`.
+If the session cannot be terminated for some reason return a `500 Internal Server Error`.

 #### Example